bigchaindb/bigchaindb/docs/server/source/production-deployment-template/troubleshoot.rst

 ------------------------------------------

 It means that NGINX could not find the appropriate backed to forward the requests to.
-This typically happens when MongoDB goes down (as described above) and BigchainDB, after trying for ``BIGCHAINDB_DATABASE_MAXTRIES`` times, gives up.
+This typically happens when:

+#.
+MongoDB goes down (as described above) and BigchainDB, after trying for
+   ``BIGCHAINDB_DATABASE_MAXTRIES`` times, gives up.
 The Kubernetes BigchainDB Deployment then restarts the BigchainDB pod.

+#.
+BigchainDB crashes for some reason.
+We have seen this happen when updating
+   BigchainDB from one version to the next.
+This usually means the older connections to the service gets disconnected; retrying the request one more time, forwards the connection to the new instance and succeed.

 3. Service Unreachable